ishita9988/EDA-on-Netflix-Dataset/README.md

 <img width="649" alt="countries_by_tv_shows" src="https://github.com/ishita9988/EDA-on-Netflix-Dataset/assets/129153274/8029a08e-17c0-4996-8bb9-51eb271a7c7b">

-**The countries with maximum tv shows are united states, united kingdom followed by japan.
+**The country with maximum tv shows is again united states followed by united kingdom and then japan.
 Here India is at 5th position.
 In movies it was at 2nd position.**